mrezasoltani/mrezasoltani.github.io/_pages/about.md

 title: "About Me"
 ---

-I am currently a Principal Data Scientist in Fidelity Investment.
+I am currently a Principal Data Scientist in Fidelity Investments.